Keyboard shortcuts

 p0["Phase 0<br/>sanitize"]

-p2["Phase 2<br/>tokenize"]
+p2["Phase 2<br/>pair"]

 p3["Phase 3<br/>classify"]

-p0 --> p1 --> p2 --> p3 --> p4 --> p5 --> p6
+p0 --> p1 --> p2 --> p3 --> fused

 Phase 0: sanitize

-• bom_strip — UTF-8 / UTF-16 BOM detection and removal.
+• bom_strip — UTF-8 BOM detection and removal at the head.

-Phase 1: scan triggers
+Phase 1: events

 pub enum Token<'src> {